Reviewed by medical experts • For informational purposes only

 Ascites correlates with the Ayurvedic condition Jalodara or Dakodara falling under the broader category of Udararoga.
 It results from the vitiation of Vata dosha and severe impairment of Agni or digestive fire leading to the blockage of water and sweat channels known as Udakavaha and Swedavaha srotas.
 Common causes include chronic indigestion liver enlargement or Yakrtodara and excessive intake of water or salty foods.
 Key symptoms involve massive abdominal distension with fluid accumulation and extreme thirst.
 Management strictly prohibits water intake replacing it with milk or buttermilk known as Takra to nourish the patient without increasing fluid retention.
 Therapeutic purgation or Nityam Virechana using Castor oil or formulations like Naracha Ghrita is essential.
 Herbo mineral drugs like Arogyavardhini Vati and diuretics containing Punarnava are standard treatments to reduce edema.

 Ascites is the abnormal accumulation of fluid in the abdominal (peritoneal) cavity.
 In Ayurveda, this condition is classified under the major disease category of Udararoga (Diseases of the Abdomen).
-There are eight types of abdominal diseases described in classical texts, with (Water-Belly) or being the specific term for the stage where fills the .
-It is considered a severe condition arising from chronic and the aggravation of all three Doshas.
+There are eight types of abdominal diseases described in classical texts, with Jalodara (Water-Belly) or Dakodara being the specific term for the stage where fluid fills the abdomen.
+It is considered a severe condition arising from chronic digestive impairment and the aggravation of all three Doshas.

 Q: Can I drink water if I have Ascites (Jalodara)?